wp-plugins/ecwid-shopping-cart/readme.txt

 - Knowledge Base: [http://kb.ecwid.com](http://kb.ecwid.com)

 == Changelog ==
+= 2.2.1 =
+- Fixed layout error on General Settings page in Firefox

 = 2.2 =
 - Improved compatibility with the new Wordpress version 3.8 which brings great features like brand new responsive theme, revamped admin backend and other improvements.
 Ecwid plugin is now ready for that, so your store will work perfectly with the new Wordpress version
 - The plugin settings pages are now available in seven languages: English, Italian, Russian, French, German, Spanish, Brazilian Portuguese.
 Ecwid itself is available in 45 languages, so customers from all over the world can purchase from your store